carlosabalde/wurfl-python/README.rst

 **WURFL Python** allows matching user agent strings with devices in the `WURFL database <http://wurfl.sourceforge.net>`_ (Wireless Universal Resource File) using Python.
 Matching strategies have been directly ported from `WURFL PHP <http://wurfl.sourceforge.net/php_index.php>`_ library (v1.4.1 at the moment).
 However, unlike WURFL PHP, WURFL Python focus **only** on matching user agents with devices in the WURFL database.
 Specifically,

-- No caching infrastructure is provided, but you can implement it trivialy in your application.
+- No caching infrastructure is provided, but you can implement it trivially in your application.
 You know better than me what's the best caching strategy in your scenario.

 - Only 'accuracy' matching mode is provided.
 You don't need 'performance' mode.
 No, you don't.
 What you need is a reasonable caching layer.